 Liberty record pressing

-Close up detail of the Keystone label trademark symbol compared with other print variations shows that at this time only Keystone were able to print a clear circled R symbol, where Bert-co and others have a small malformed R with only the faintest trace of circle.
+Close up detail of the Keystone/Scranton printed label trademark symbol compared with other print variations shows that at this time only Keystone were able to print a clear circled ® symbol.
+Labels printed by Bert-co on the West Coast and others have a small malformed R with only the faintest trace of circle.
+Perhaps their metal font-sets did not include the relatively new ® mark, merely a small font “R”, or their paper and ink qualities differed.
 This, taken with the variation in the hue of blue, points to a different supply chain of printing and vinyl pressing services.

 Liberty sale to Transamerica.

-In 1968, Liberty Records was sold for $38m, to the financial conglomerate Transamerica looking to expand their entertainment industry portfolio.
-Transamerica, originally a banking and an insurance group, had been forced to divest itself of its banking arm, and reinvented itself as a diversified financial conglomerate, which included United Artists pictures, the Transamerica airline, and Budget Rent A Car among other interests.
-Significantly for Liberty, United Artists had its own records division.
+In 1968, Liberty Records was sold for $38m, to the financial conglomerate Transamerica, who were looking to expand their entertainment industry portfolio.
+Transamerica, originally a banking and an insurance group, had been forced to divest itself of its banking arm, and reinvented itself as a diversified conglomerate, which included United Artists Pictures, the Transamerica airline, and Budget Rent A Car among other interests.
+“Division of Liberty Records Inc” continued in use.

 “Blue Note Records, a Division of Liberty Records Inc” continued to function under Transamerica ownership for a further two years, until in 1970, when Transamerica decided to rationalise Liberty and United Artists holdings under the United Artists Records banner, retaining the Blue Note/Liberty name only for marketing purposes.
-Here begins Blue Note, the United Artists years, and the pulling of jazz in different directions..
+Here begins the United Artists years of Blue Note, timed with the evolution of jazz in many new and different directions.